simonexmachina/ember-devtools/README.md

 [![Build Status](https://travis-ci.org/aexmachina/ember-devtools.png)](https://travis-ci.org/aexmachina/ember-devtools)

 A collection of functions that can be useful when developing Ember apps.
-Best used from the console (see below).
+Best used from the console.

 ## Usage

-ember-devtools uses an initializer to add a `devTools` object into your `Ember.Application` instance.
-However modern Ember apps don't usually make your `Application` instance accessible from the console, so you have two options:
+ember-devtools uses an initializer to add a `devTools` object to your `Ember.Application` instance.
+Modern Ember apps don't usually make your `Application` instance accessible from the console, so you have two options:

 1. Attach your App to global scope and access `devTools` at `App.devTools`: